benadam11/personal-site/src/pages/thoughts/react-svg-sprites.md

 ## Tradeoffs

 The big tradeoffs we are evaluating are performance vs. user experience.
-Before you hit me with a "well ackchyually, performance is a part of user experience", I know (and I agree), let's keep moving.
+Before you hit me with a "well ackchyually, performance is a part of user experience", I know ( I agree), let's keep moving.

 ### Technique 1: Image + SVG